Back to Projects List

 A mixed methods longitudinal panel design will be used to measure program outcomes at baseline and follow-up assessments.
 Focus group interviews will be conducted at the end of each program year.
 The team will develop a pilot curriculum and test feasibility in Year 1; refine the curriculum in Year 2; expand the program in Year 3; adapt the curriculum for afterschool model in Year 4; and integrate the program into 4-H Extension programming in Year 5.

-Rural Education & Communities, Academic Intervention & Learning
+Rural Schools and Communities, Academic Intervention & Learning